MatMath/tdd_interview_base/README.md

 5 - How would you design a Tic Tac Toe game? & Maybe implement part of it.

 6 - Fun one: (Multiply) return an array that multiply all value but itself.

+7 - Binary tree Sum: Determine if the tree has a root-to-leaf path such that adding up all the values along the path equals the given sum.

 Remember: Always start small & add edge cases.